 - A “wash” is a very thinned paint.
 Instead of just sticking to the surface that you apply it to, it’s intentionally designed to flow, depositing inks in the nooks and crannies of the mini.
 The net effect is to further shade the deeper parts of the mini, and highlight (by contrast) the raised parts.

 Here’s an example of the process.
 These two pictures show one of the minis that came with the Reaper Bones Kit.
-The one on the left shows the mini zenithal primed.
-The one on the right shows that same mini washed with a purple tint.
+The first shows the mini zenithal primed.
+The second shows that same mini washed with a purple tint.

 Unfortunately, I did not take a “before” picture of the unpainted mini.
 It may be hard to tell, but the shading on the mini does not come from my kitchen light, but is imposed by the zenithal priming.
 Note how the crevices are darker in the washed mini.

 I didn’t want to start painting the Mysthea minis right away.
 Those minis would be hard to replace, since the publisher does not have any spare parts in stock yet.
 I therefore tested the technique on the only other minis I had, those from the Reaper Bones Kit.
 Here’s a test of the red, green, and black washes respectively over zenithal priming.